South Africa Coach Boucher Apologises For Past Racist Behaviour - UrduPoint

 Boucher said he now realised that players, coaches and management were naive.

-He said the current South African team was "now in an entirely different space" following "meaningful workshops and discussions about how to create an atmosphere of inclusiveness and a culture of respect".
+He said the current South Africa team was "now in an entirely different space" following "meaningful workshops and discussions about how to create an atmosphere of inclusiveness and a culture of respect".

 Boucher said there had been "an implicit insinuation" in some media reports and posts on social media that he was a racist.
 He said these allegations had traumatised him and his family.

-Earlier on Monday, South African limited overs captain Temba Bavuma said at a press conference ahead of a tour of Sri Lanka that Boucher had addressed the players about the allegations against him and provided "clarity and context".

-Bavuma, the country's first black African captain, said the SJN hearings had had an impact on the team.
+Bavuma, the country's first black African captain, said the SJN hearings had impacted the team.

 He said most of the players supported the hearings and hoped that mistakes of the past would enable the current squad "to be able to learn from those experiences and those mistakes by certain individuals which can help us pave the way forward."Bowling coach Charl Langeveldt and fast bowler Junior Dala were late withdrawals from the touring squad because of "Covid protocols".
 Dala was replaced by fellow fast bowler Lutho Sipamla.